Ying-Yiping/CIS545-Project/index.md

 ![fig5]({{ site.url }}{{ site.baseurl }}/assets/img/fig5.png)

+As the *Indego* shared bike trip duration density suggests, most of the trips’ have duration less than 180 minutes (3 hours), therefore we discard trips with longer duration (more than 3 hours).

 ## 2.2 Spatial Pattern

 In this part, we check the spatial characteristics in the following categories: